netdata/go.d.plugin/modules/squidlog/README.md

 -   If using CSV parser

+**Note**: can be used only if all known squid format codes are separated by csv delimiter.
+For example, if you have `%Ss:%Sh`, csv parser cant extract `%Ss` and `%Sh` from it and you need to use RegExp parser.

 Copy your current log format.
 Replace all known squid format codes with corresponding [known](#known-fields) fields.
 Replaces others with "-".

 ```yaml